 The chemical compatibility of rotor elements and accessory materials is given in the Appendix.
-Because no organized chemical resistance data exists for materials under the stress of centrifugation, this data is intended to be used only as a guide to the selection of tube materials.
+Because no organized chemical resistance data exists for materials under the stress of centrifugation, this data is intended to be used only as a guide.
 When in doubt, we recommend pretesting of sample lots.